savageinternet/company-blog/source/_posts/2019-02-09-on-process-planning-for-tech-success-in-government.markdown

 ## Web Frontend

-Reactive component frameworks like [React](https://reactjs.org/) and [Vue](https://vuejs.org/) are the clear best practice for dynamic webapp frontends.
-It's not hard to see why: they take an age-old problem in webapp UI development - keeping the UI in sync with changing state - and they solve it well.
+Reactive component frameworks like [React](https://reactjs.org/) and [Vue](https://vuejs.org/) take an age-old problem in webapp UI development - keeping the UI in sync with changing state - and they solve it well.
+They can be overkill for smaller projects, but the modularity they enforce makes it much easier to manage larger webapp projects.

 I chose Vue here: I'm more familiar with it than with React, and I prefer its clear separation of HTML, JS, and CSS code.
 (See the above rule of thumb.)